-For the purposes of this KPI, a medium effect size of 0.5 is used to assign outcome scores to the three outcome categories.
+For the purposes of this key performance indicator (KPI), a medium effect size of 0.5 is used to assign outcome scores to the 3 outcome categories.
 A medium effect size is equivalent to an individual change score of at least one half (0.5) of a standard deviation.
-Individual episodes are classified as either: 'significant improvement' if the effect size index is greater than or equal to positive 0.5; 'significant deterioration' if the effect size index is less than or equal to negative 0.5; or 'no change' if the index is greater than -0.5 and less than 0.5.
+Individual episodes are classified as either: 'significant improvement' if the effect size index is greater than or equal to positive 0.5; 'significant deterioration' if the effect size index is greater than -0.5 and less than 0.5.
 Analyses of the 2010-11 national pool of NOCC data identified that for: Inpatient and ambulatory settings a four point threshold indicates a medium effect size.
 In practice this means an individual change score of a least four points equates to a medium effect size and significant change.
-This threshold is the same for all three HoNOS measures.
-Computation: (Numerator ÷ Denominator) x 100 Calculated separately for each group.
+This threshold is the same for all 3 HoNOS measures.
+Computation: (Numerator ÷ Denominator) x 100 Calculated separately for each consumer group.
 Numerator: Number of completed or ongoing episodes of mental health care with completed outcome measures, partitioned by setting, where significant improvement/significant deterioration/no significant change was identified between baseline and follow-up within the reference period.
 Numerator data elements: Data Element / Data Set Data Element change was identified

-Downloaded 26-Apr-2024
+Downloaded 25-Apr-2024

-Data Element / Data Set-
+Data Element / Data Set